Arguments begin at U.S. Supreme Court in major gun rights case

 Outside the white marble courthouse, hundreds of gun control supporters held a demonstration and carried signs including some reading, “Why are guns easier to buy than a college education?”
 “Gun laws save lives” and “2nd Amendment written before assault weapons were invented.”
 They described gun violence as a public health crisis.

-Maryland resident Christina Young said such laws need to reflect modern society, including mass shootings.
+Maryland resident Christina Young said laws need to reflect modern society, including mass shootings.

 “I have an 11-year-old daughter.
 I never had to worry about guns in my school when I was a kid,” Young said.